bsc-pm-ompss-at-fpga/ompss-2-cholesky/README.md

   - `OPENBLAS_DIR`.
 Installation directory of OpenBLAS library.
 The default value is: `$OPENBLAS_HOME`.
     - `OPENBLAS_INC_DIR`.
 Installation directory of includes for OpenBLAS library.
 The default value is: `$OPENBLAS_DIR/include`.
     - `OPENBLAS_LIB_DIR`.
 Installation directory of OS libraries for OpenBLAS library.
 The default value is: `$OPENBLAS_DIR/lib`.
+  - `BOARD`.
+Board option used when generating the bitstreams.
+  - `FPGA_HWRUNTIME`.
+Hardware Runtime used when generating the bitstreams.
+The default value is: `POM`.
+  - `FPGA_CLOCK`.
+Target frequency of FPGA accelerators in the bitstreams.
+The default value is: `200`.
+  - `FPGA_MEMORY_PORT_WIDTH`.
+Bit-width of accelerators memory port to access main memory.
+The default value is: `128`.
+  - `BLOCK_SIZE`.
+Dimension of matrix blocks that FPGA accelerators deal with.
+The default value is: `32`.
+  - `SYRK_NUM_ACCS`.
+Number of FPGA accelerators for syrk task.
+The default value is: `1`.
+  - `GEMM_NUM_ACCS`.
+Number of FPGA accelerators for gemm task.
+The default value is: `1`.
+  - `TRSM_NUM_ACCS`.
+Number of FPGA accelerators for trsm task.
+The default value is: `1`.
+  - `FPGA_GEMM_II`.
+Initiation interval, in cycles, for gemm middle loop.
+The default value is: `1`.
+  - `FPGA_OTHER_II`.
+Initiation interval, in cycles, for syrk and trsm middle loop.
+The default value is: `1`.
+  - `POTRF_SMP`.
+Use SMP arch for potrf tasks.
+The default value is: `1`.

 Note that in order to compile the application either `MKL_DIR` or `OPENBLAS_DIR` (or the derivate variables) must point to a valid installation.